top of page

 Weeks 0-4: Foundation Phase

-Audit measurements and privacy executions, detecting gaps and compliance risks.
-Record every tracking mechanism and flow of data.
+Audit measurement and privacy practices to identify gaps and compliance risks.
+Document every tracking mechanism and data flow.

-Install consent management solutions and upgrades of server-side monitoring.
-These changes in the foundation allow an improved future measurement.
+Implement consent management solutions and upgrade server-side monitoring.
+These foundational changes will improve future measurement capabilities.

 Set initial performance standards before significant optimizations.
-Knowledge of the existing state makes it possible to measure the future improvements.
+Understanding the current state enables better measurement of future improvements.

 Weeks 5-8: Testing Phase

-Conduct 2-3 geo or holdout incrementality tests of actual channel effect.
-Compare test regions to campaigns to control those without.
+Conduct 2-3 geo or holdout incrementality tests to assess actual channel effects.
+Compare test regions to campaigns and control those without.

-Develop Marketing Mix Modeling baselines on a historical basis.
-MMM offers alternative methods of measurement that are not as sensitive to privacy alterations.
+Develop Marketing Mix Modeling baselines based on historical data.
+MMM provides alternative measurement methods that are less sensitive to privacy changes.

 Weeks 9-12: Scaling Phase

-Scale winning models identified during testing stages.
-Increase budgets gradually on strategies that have proven to be effective at an efficient level.
+Scale successful models identified during testing phases.
+Gradually increase budgets for strategies that have proven effective.

-Bid strategies based on LTV predictions.
-Increase acquisition spending according to estimated customer value, not only to immediate conversion.
+Adopt bidding strategies based on LTV predictions.
+Increase acquisition spending according to estimated customer value, not just immediate conversions.

 Go/No-Go Criteria

-Proceed with scaling when tests are found to be statistically significant at the 95% level.
-Must have a minimum of 100 conversions/test cell.
+Proceed with scaling when tests show statistical significance at the 95% level, requiring a minimum of 100 conversions per test cell.

 KPIs & Dashboards to Track

-Monitor direct-response KPIs (CPA, ROAS) and long-term KPIs (LTV, retention, payback period) and experiment KPIs (uplift, p-value).
+Monitor direct-response KPIs (CPA, ROAS), long-term KPIs (LTV, retention, payback period), and experimental KPIs (uplift, p-value).

 Essential Dashboard Fields

-Campaign Performance: Spend, impressions, clicks, click-through rate, cost per click tracking daily efficiency.
+Campaign Performance: Spend, impressions, clicks, click-through rate, and daily cost per click tracking efficiency.

-Conversion Metrics: Conversion rate, cost per acquisition, return on ad spend, and measuring immediate campaign effectiveness.
+Conversion Metrics: Conversion rate, cost per acquisition, return on ad spend, and immediate campaign effectiveness.

-Business Outcomes: Customer acquisition cost, customer lifetime value, LTV:CAC ratio connecting marketing to business results.
+Business Outcomes: Customer acquisition cost, customer lifetime value, and the LTV:CAC ratio connecting marketing to business results.

-Incrementality: Test uplift percentages, statistical significance (p-values), and incremental revenue from experiments that confirm that the true impact was produced.
+Incrementality: Test uplift percentages, statistical significance (p-values), and incremental revenue from experiments confirming true impact.

 Reporting Cadence